International distribution support

 This support scheme aims to increase opportunities for Swedish feature length fiction and documentary films to obtain international distribution, while enabling increased revenue made possible by this distribution.

 Deadlines for International distribution support

-Due to the corona virus situation it is now possible to apply as soon as you have a set release date.
+Applications can be submitted on an ongoing basis in our digital application service.
+It is possible to apply as soon as you have a set release date.
+The application needs to be submitted minimum 30 days prior the set release date.
 Please also note that the support scheme is platform neutral.

 Who can apply?

 The grant is awarded to film distributors who are registered and working in markets outside of Sweden.